Stellarium/stellarium/skycultures/bali/description.md

 ### Source(s)

-The stick figures are interpretations by Youla A Azkarrula based on her pre-doctoral research under Dr. Dr. Susanne M Hoffmann supervision.
+The stick figures are interpretations by Youla A Azkarrula based on her pre-doctoral research under supervision of Dr. Dr. Susanne M Hoffmann.

 ## References